-This will increment the sampler channel count by one and the new sampler channel will appended to the end of the sampler channel list.
-The frontend will should call the respective calls right after to e.g. load an engine, instrument and setting input, output method on the new channel.
+This will increment the sampler channel count by one and the new sampler channel will be appended to the end of the sampler channel list.
+The frontend should send the respective, related commands right after to e.g. load an engine, load an instrument and setting input, output method and evtl. other commands to initialize the new channel.
+The frontend should use the sampler channel returned by the answer of this command to perform the previously recommended commands, to avoid race conditions e.g. with other frontends that might also have sent an "ADD CHANNEL" command.

-"OK[<sampler-channel>]" - in case a new sampler channel could be added, <sampler-channel> reflects the channel number of the new created sampler which should the be used to set up the sampler channel by sending proceeding intialization commands "ERR: <errormesage>" - in case it failed, providing an
+"OK[<sampler-channel>]" in case a new sampler channel could be added, where <sampler-channel> reflects the channel number of the new created sampler channel which should the be used to set up the sampler channel by sending subsequent intialization commands "WRN:<warningcode>:<warningmessage>" - in case a new channel was added succesfully, but there are noteworthy issue(s) related, providing an appropriate warning code and warning message